Femi Pedro

+Pedro would serve as Nigeria's Ambassador Extraordinary and Plenipotentiary to Australia, New Zealand, Fiji, Solomon Islands and the Oceanic States.
+Pedro officially resumed his tour of duty as the High Commissioner on the 23rd of June, 2026 after presenting his Letter of Credence to Her Excellency, Ms. Sam Mostyn- the Governor-General of the Commonwealth of Australia.

-Pedro was the chairman of the Small and Medium Enterprise Development Agency of Nigeria (SMEDAN) from 2018 to 2022, and was the founding chairman of the Lagos State Sports Trust Fund.
+Femi Pedro was appointed by President Muhammadu Buhari as the chairman of the Small and Medium Enterprise Development Agency of Nigeria (SMEDAN) from 2018 to 2022, and was appointed by Governor Akinwunmi Ambode as the founding chairman of the Lagos State Sports Trust Fund.
 He is also the current chairman of the Business and Government Relations Committee at the Chartered Institute of Bankers of Nigeria (CIBN).
 A member of the Nigerian chieftaincy system, Pedro holds the title of Otunba and often uses it as a pre-nominal honorific.

 Personal life and education

 Early childhood

 Femi Pedro was born in Lagos Island to Pa Olajide Pedro, an Aguda retired officer of the defunct Western Nigeria Marketing Board, Ikeja, and Modupe Pedro (née Abayomi) on 29 January 1955.
 Pedro is a descendant of Pa Sanusi Adeyinka Pedro, whose father settled in the Shomolu area of Lagos before moving to Bamgbose Street in Popo Aguda, Lagos Island.

 Education

 Pedro received a Bachelor of Science in economics from the University of Wisconsin–Superior (1976–1978) and a master's degree in economics from Wichita State University (1979–1981).